Nachusa Grasslands: Bison reintroduction

 The Nachusa Grasslands planning process called for running up to 100 American bison (Bison bison, also commonly known as "buffalo") on approximately 1,500 acres of the preserve.
-Thirty bison were released on the Nachusa Grasslands in October 2014.
+Thirty bison from the Wind Cave bison herd were released in October 2014.
+This was the first conservation herd in Illinois.
 The bison were added to the approximately 700 species logged at the prairie.
 In April 2015, free-range bison calves were born, adding to hope that the Nachusa herd could be managed so as to be self-sustaining.
 As of July 2015, 14 calves have been born at Nachusa.
+By 2023, the summer herd size was 120-130 and the winter herd size was 90-100.